Theoleehusky/TLHBOT/README.md

 An algorithmic lichess bot.

-Uses lichess openingbook
+Uses lichess openingbook, endgame 7-piece tables, and minimax with alpha-pruning.
-Endgame 7-piece tables
-Minimax with alpha-pruning

 Requires a token.txt in 'code' folder with the API token.